 If a foster carer decides that they want to adopt a child, they can ask to be assessed as a possible adopter for that child.

 Foster carers also have the option of applying to become Special Guardians to children who are already in their care who need more legal security but where adoption is not the right option.

 If you are ready to take the first step to becoming a foster carer then contact your local fostering agency using our directory

-You can also connect with peers and experts in the field on the Fostering Exchange Network which is an online knowledge sharing platform.
+You can also connect with peers and experts in the field on the Fostering Information Exchange Network which is an online knowledge sharing platform.
 They have nearly 500 members now so join up and share your experiences.